libriscv/docs/docs/godot/memory.md

 # Memory

-Memory in the Sandbox works just as anyone would expect.
+Memory in the Sandbox works just as you would expect.
 If you store something in memory, it will be there when you come back.
 All language-native code will work like normal, until the Sandbox is freed.

-An exception to this rule is temporary Variants and object references.
-The reason behind this is that they represent data with unclear lifetimes that may be passed to Godot.
+An exception to this rule is temporary Variants and object references, which are not stored in the Sandbox.
+The reason behind this is that they represent data with unclear lifetimes that may be changed outside of the Sandbox.
 In order to avoid architectural blunders, the Sandbox has been designed to account for lifetimes in a brutal way from the start:

 It does so by keeping track of and terminating all Variants that are created during a function call.
 This also makes it possible to place a limit, if desirable.
 In order to use Variants not just during calls they have to be:

 - Created during initialization, or
-- Stored into another (eg. Array, Dictionary, Callable), or
+- Stored into another Variant (eg. Array, Dictionary, Callable), or
 - Returned from the function

 Let's go through this example by example.